markgyoni/geopol/docs/The_Server/Mods/Immersive_Mods/Immersive_Vehicles.md

 title: Immersive Vehicles
 ---
 # Immersive Vehicles
-Immersive Vehicles, formerly known as Minecraft Transport Simulator, is a pack-based vehicle mod that adds vehicles to Minecraft.
+Immersive Vehicles, formerly known as Minecraft Transport Simulator, is a pack-based mod that adds vehicles to Minecraft.

 ### Packs?
 Yes, packs.
 Whilst Immersive Vehicles does have a default pack, which is also installed on our server, independent creators can make their own packs.
 GeoPol features the following packs: